LuxDL/BatchedRoutines.jl/README.md

 `BatchedArrays.jl` provides a way to convert regular SciML solvers into batched solvers, i.e., solving multiple independent problems simultaneously.
 This is mostly useful in the machine learning context.

+For people familiar with `jax` and `functorch`, this is similar to a poor man's `vmap`.
+It effectively takes your code written for an ND-Array and tries to generalize it to (N+1)D-Arrays.

+> [*WARNING*]
+> This package is currently experimental and it is highly advisable not to directly depend
+> on it.
+Support for SciML applications is available only after loading this package
+> explicitly.

+## Common Problems

+* Some operations might lead to a stack overflow, this is because standard indexing into a `BatchedArray` returns a `BatchedVector`.
+This is not un-intentional!
+If you encounter this issue, open an issue, these are quite trivial to fix.